Next session of pottery classes begins the week of January 5, 2026

 Throwing Mud Gallery is not responsible for the loss or damage of work or personal property.
 All pots, fired and unfired, are fragile.
 Handle everything with care in the pottery studio.

-Anyone ending their session is responsible for picking up their tools, excess clay, bisque and fired pots within three weeks after the session ends.
-Students who are not continuing have a 2-hour grace period to finish up their items in progress (i.e., trimming, glazing and firing).
+Anyone ending their session is responsible for picking up their tools, excess clay, bisque and fired pots within two weeks after the session ends.
+Students who are not continuing have a 2-hour grace period to finish up their items in progress (i.e., trimming, glazing and firing), but may not make any new items after their last class.
 Items left longer than 3 weeks become the property of Throwing Mud Gallery.

 Cancellation Policy

-• We do not offer refunds if you drop out of a class less than a week before the class starts or after the session begins.
-There are no exceptions to this policy.
+• We do not offer refunds if you drop out less than one week before the class begins or after the session has started.
+Unfortunately, there are no exceptions to this policy.

 Parking

-5 spaces are available in back of the building.
-There is ample free parking on the street and a nearby free parking lot.
+4 spaces are available in back of the building.
+There is free parking on the street and a nearby free parking lot.
 Please enter the studio through the back door if at all possible.
 The front door is locked in the evening when the gallery is closed.